alto-wg/draft-alto-pv/services.md

 ### Capabilities {#pvecs-cap}

-The capabilities of the multipart endpoint cost resource are defined by a JSON object of type PVEndpointcostCapabilities, which is defined as the same as PVFilteredCostMapCapabilities.
+The capabilities of the multipart Endpoint Cost Service resource are defined by a JSON object of type PVEndpointcostCapabilities, which is defined as the same as PVFilteredCostMapCapabilities.
 See {{pvcm-cap}}.

 ### Uses